How to Apply for Financial Aid

 To apply for most types of aid, students must complete a Free Application for Federal Student Aid (FAFSA).
 When completing the FAFSA, you will need to follow the steps listed below:

-- Gather the information required to apply: current tax information, W2s, driver's license number, social security number, etc.
+- Gather the information required to apply: tax information, W2s, driver's license number, social security number, etc.

 - Apply for an FSA ID by clicking here.
 If you are classified as a dependent, one of your parents will need to apply for an FSA ID as well.

 - Access FAFSA on the web at fafsa.gov and click "Start Here"

 - Choose appropriate school year and begin your FAFSA

 - When listing schools you want to receive your information, you will need to enter our Federal School Code which is 005447

 - Submit your FAFSA and make sure you receive a confirmation number

 - Complete an application for admission to the College.
 (We cannot receive your FAFSA information until this step is completed.)

 - Complete the placement assessment, if applicable.
 If you need assistance with making an appointment, please call 336-633-0200.

-- While correspondence from the Office of Financial Aid and Veterans Affairs will occasionally be sent via direct mail, in an effort to provide more timely responses and inform students of important financial aid information, an email will be sent via the students’ RCC email account.
-To access your RCC email account, click on the "MyRCC" link above or go visit randolph.edu/email.
+- While correspondence from the Office of Financial Aid and Veterans Affairs will occasionally be sent via direct mail, most communications from Randolph Community College will be sent via the students’ RCC email account.
+To access your RCC email account, click on the "MyRCC" link above or go visit RCC Email.

 Once your FAFSA has been processed you will receive an email with a link to your Student Aid Report (SAR).
 If you did not provide an email address, you will receive your SAR by mail.
-Once the school receives your information, we will contact you by letter and email to inform you of any further steps that you need to make.
+Once the school receives your information, we will contact you by letter and email and inform you of any further steps that you need to make.

 Remember: You must file a Free Application for Federal Student Aid (FAFSA) every academic year in order to receive financial aid.
 Also, certain scholarships, grants, or other types of aid sometimes require a separate application through the department or organization providing the aid.